vatpac-technology/sops/docs/pacific/Papua-New-Guinea/Enroute.md

 #### Departures
 Voiceless coordination is in place from AYPY TCU to AYPM CTR for aircraft assigned the lower of `A150` or the `RFL` and tracking via a procedural SID terminus.

-Any aircraft not meeting the above requirements must be prior coordinated to AYPM.
+Any aircraft not meeting the above requirements must be prior coordinated to AYPM CTR.

 #### Arrivals
 Voiceless coordination is in place from AYPM CTR to AYPY TCU given the arrival has been assigned the standard assignable level of `A140` and assigned a STAR.